d-krupke/skbuild-conan/README.md

 ## Changelog

+- _1.1.0_ conan is now called directly.
+This is kind of hacky, but circumvents problems with conan not being in the path if only installed for build.
 - _1.0.0_ Custom conan profile and workaround for anaconda problem.
 - _0.2.0_ Improved logging.
 - _0.1.4_ Fixing problem with paths that contain spaces.
 Switching back to manual versioning.